MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Utility/Invoke-RestMethod.md

 Example:

-`Invoke-WebRequest -uri 'https://api.contoso.com/widget/' -CustomMethod 'TEST'`
+`Invoke-RestMethod -uri 'https://api.contoso.com/widget/' -CustomMethod 'TEST'`

 This makes a `TEST` HTTP request to the API.